-41. The failure of an arbitration decision to be filed within the initial thirty (30) day or the extended time period specified in Rules 13, 21 and 28, respectively, shall not impair the validity of the arbitration award.
+47. The failure of an arbitration decision to be filed within the initial thirty (30) day or the extended time period specified in these rules shall not impair the validity of the arbitration award.
 Any other error in procedure not affecting the substantive rights of the party claiming the error shall not impair the validity of the decision.
 This provision is intended to be interpreted in a manner consistent with Wisconsin State Statutes Chapter 788.